Azure-Samples/azure-vector-database-samples/code_samples/azure_cosmosdb_nosql/README.md

     Augment the Azure Cosmos DB data with semantic and vector search capabilities of Azure AI Search..

     For IAC deployment, **[infrastructure](./infrastructure/)** folder has a bicep script to deploy the Azure CosmosDb.
-In the bicep script, fill out the parameters values in `params` section according to your environment, and run the following command.
+In the bicep script,  fill out the parameter values according to your environment, and run the following command.
+Container and database will be created by the ingestion python files, the biceps will only deploy an Empty Cosmos db no SQL.

    `az deployment group create --resource-group resource_group_name --template-file azure_cosmosdb_nosql.bicep`